molgenis/VaSeBuilder/docs/input_file_formats.md

 /path/to/sample3_R1.fq	/path/to/sample3_R2.fq
 ```

-### Variant list file
+### Inclusion filter file
-A variant list file can be provided as a filter to indicate which donor variants from which samples to use in the VaSeBuilder run.
-This is most useful when only certain variants from the donors are required, but the donor variant files contain many variants.
+A tab-separated inclusion filter file can be provided to indicate which donor variants from which samples to use in the VaSeBuilder run.
+This is most useful when only certain variants from the donors are required, but when the donor variant files contain many variants.
-Variants not specified in the variant list will therefore be skipped.
+Variants not specified in this list will therefore be skipped.
-The variant list file requires the following 5 columns: sample name/identifier, chromosome name, 1-indexed variant start position, reference allele, and alt allele, with the column headers shown below, and can also have additional user-defined custom columns:
+The inclusion filter file requires the following 5 columns: sample name/identifier, chromosome name, 1-indexed variant start position, reference allele, and alt allele, with the column headers shown below; additional user-defined custom columns can also be added:

 ```text
 Sample	Chrom	Pos	Ref	Alt	Pathogenicity